ATTORNEY CORY ROTH IS A

 • Penalty Group 4: Medications with small amounts of opium or codeine

 In general, the drugs in the first few penalty groups are considered the most dangerous because they’re highly addictive and have few medical uses.
 So, if you’re charged with trafficking drugs in those groups, your penalties will be severe, which is why you need to talk to a Houston criminal defense lawyer.
-Call our Houston law firm to learn how we plan to fight your drug charges.

 What Are the Penalties of Drug Trafficking in Texas?